OpenJML/openjml.github.io/tutorial/RACOutput.md

 the error messages contain the source information:

 ```
-T_RacOutput.java:5: verify: JML assertion is false
+T_RacOutput.java:10: verify: JML assertion is false
-    //@ assert args.length == 1;
+    //@ assert len == 1;
         ^
 END
 ```

-If the option is disabled, using `-no-racShowSource`, then only the line position is shown:
+If the option is disabled during compilation, using `-no-racShowSource`, then only the line position is shown:
 ```
-T_RacOutput.java:5: verify: JML assertion is false
+T_RacOutput.java:10: verify: JML assertion is false
 END
 ```